team-melbourne-rgsoc2015/team-melbourne-rgsoc2015.github.io/_posts/2015-7-3-It’s Git…ting Crazy!.md

 **4. Git Masters in Training**

-Today was a lesson in git… in Q&A format.
+Vi: Today was a lesson in git… in Q&A format.

 **What happened?**  We tried to create a basic discourse plugin, just to understand how it worked using Robin’s guide [here](https://meta.discourse.org/t/beginners-guide-to-creating-discourse-plugins/30515).
 If you’re a budding discourse developer, try it out - it’s an excellent guide.
 Long story short, Sarah’s plugin worked and mine didn’t.
 We were both working on our local environment.

 **Problem 1 - Pushing Changes to the Repo Ain’t Working** We tried to push our changes to the repo and it didn’t work.
 Mine you, our changes were in the plugin directory.
 After a bit of too-ing and fro-ing, we looked in gitignore and the plugin directory was in there, so with !/plugin/basic-plugin which mean our plugin was now able to be ‘gitted’.  the “!” symbol means “Not”.
 So… !Happy(Jan).